 Consider your diet, menus, and cooking style.
 For simple burgers-and-dogs, any old grill will suffice.
 For more sophisticated grilling, not to mention smoking, you will want more sophisticated performance.
 We break down the cooking performance assessment process into a few different things.
 Consider maximum output, temperature control, and wind resistance.

 While BTU output begins the discussion on how much power and heat a grill puts out, it isn't the entire story.
 BTUs (British thermal units) are a measurement of the amount of energy needed to heat a pound of water by a single degree Fahrenheit.
-There are other factors, though, that also factor into the power output of a grill, like the size and materials of the grilling surface, as well as overall design.
+There are other factors, though, that also factor into the power output of a grill, like the size and materials of the grilling surface, as well as the overall design.

 Burner Control is the most important of all the metrics tested.
 Inadequate burner control and varying temperature zones on the grilling surface can be inefficient and frustrating.
 Unfortunately, it can be challenging to predict what kind of burner control a grill will have without using it.
 You can go online and research whether or not the product you are contemplating purchasing runs hot or cool (most reviews will state whether it grills hot and evenly or not) and you can look for a couple of crucial things.
 The first thing is whether the grill contains more than one burner.
-Products with multiple burners can be easier to control.
+Products with multiple burners are definitely easier to control.
 If you only need to heat up one side for a small amount of food to cook, you can.
 Also, you can have one side set to be hotter or cooler than the other for cooking different kinds of things, which is nice.
 Another thing to look for is covers that fit over the burners, which prevent grease from dripping directly onto the flames which can cause flare-ups and uneven temperature control.

 Wind resistance is an important factor when choosing a product.
 Look for burner covers or burners that are not very exposed for optimal wind resistance.
 Consult online reviews, ours and others, for a consensus on the wind resistance of your narrowed set of grills.
 We wish that we could provide guidance on what makes for a wind-resistant grill.
 However, it is a bit of a mystery.
 Except that the fact that more power equals more wind resistance, there is no clear pattern in our reviews.

 A thermometer is the best additional feature you can opt for.
 It is very convenient to know what temperature the grill is, especially for searing.
 A hanging warming rack is a nice added feature, as well as side tables and hooks in the front for hanging your grilling tools.